 In the US, the Alternative Reference Rate Committee (ARRC) has recommended the Secured Overnight Financing Rate (SOFR) as its preferred replacement benchmark rate.

 Term rates, such as LIBOR, provide borrowers with a known interest rate for the period of borrowing and allowing calculations of interest to be made at the start of the interest period.
 This is not possible currently with RFRs such as SONIA.
+Therefore where transactions cannot use a rate that is based on a compounded in arrears methodology, such as discounting a letter of credit, a forward looking rate, may be determined as the preferred alternative.

 There is on-going financial services industry discussion about the possibility of creating a forward-looking “term SONIA” rate.
 However, the situations where such a rate may be preferable, the methodology for its creation, and the timing of its introduction, all remain uncertain.
 The advice from the FCA is that UK regulated firms should not wait for, or rely on, the development of any potential term SONIA rate.